 In addition, we implement so called donor-adviced funds – projects implemented together with a local partner, mostly focusing on one main SDG-related topic, limited geographically to one or few countries.

 Local community members all over Europe, in their attitudes and civic activities, as well as consumer choices, are consciously driven by SDGs.
 As a consequence, comfort of living gets better and the quality of natural environment increases.
 Community Foundations, along with local donors and beneficiaries, actively support this process.

-Between 2017-2019 we received 102 applications from 17 countries.
-We distributed 29 grants for the total amount of approximately 500 000 USD.
-Grants have been awarded to organizations from: Bosnia and Herzegovina, Poland, Romania, Czech Republic, Bulgaria, Great Britain, Slovakia, Latvia, Italy, Serbia, Ukraine, Croatia and Hungary.
+Between 2017-2022 we distributed 57 grants for the total amount of approximately 700 000 USD.
+Grants have been awarded to organizations from: Bosnia and Herzegovina, Poland, Romania, Czech Republic, Bulgaria, Great Britain, Slovakia, Latvia, Italy, Serbia, Ukraine, Croatia, Hungary, Germany, Italy, Republic of Kosovo and Spain.
 We collected many good practices and published a brochure.

 The idea behind the Program